 How to Practice Archery without a Bow

-Believe it or not, it’s not only possible but often advantageous to practice archery without actually shooting your bow.
-There are various kinds of strength and conditioning exercises that you can work on, many of which can help you build up your endurance and potentially increase your draw weight.
+Believe it or not, it’s not only possible but often helpful to practice archery without actually shooting your bow.
+There are various kinds of strength and conditioning exercises you can work on, many of which can help you build up your endurance and potentially increase your draw weight.

 One way to do this is by drawing the bow to your regular anchor point and then holding.
 If you’re aiming to work on your endurance, try holding the draw of the bow for between 30 seconds to a minute, and aim to hit at least 7 reps of the exercise.
 If you want to work on your strength instead, you can aim for a greater number of reps while only holding the draw for five to 7 seconds per rep.

 Not only can training exercises like these be a great way to become better conditioned for archery, but they also offer a great opportunity to work on your form.
 While drawing the bow, try to ensure that you have the best possible form, and maintain this throughout the exercise.
 If you’re newer to archery, this is a very efficient way to really commit proper shooting form to muscle memory.